Archoais/Pick_and_place_Robot/README.md

 A robot with original kinematics (Delta - Scara Hybrid) The design is made such that it can be 3D printed or machined using a lathe and a mill.

+**Capabilities**

+   1. *Gripper excerts 164g of grip using a 9g servo and a rubber band.
+(1600N from 90N servo).*
+   1. *LCD displays robot position at any stage, and displays robot functions and execution status.*
+   1. *Stepper motors can run independently or in syncronization using an original multitasking algorithm.*
+   1. *Robot calculates its current position using matrix math, and its able to return to home point at any stage.*
+   1. *User can interact with robot via remote control, and drive it in open loop, insert coordinates or execute pre-programmed routines.*

    *Stepper motors can run independently or in syncronization using an original multitasking algorithm.